danbq2289/RL_Agario/README.md

      take the function for every player, plug in, get actions, put actions)

 TODO:
+- Benchmarking preparation:

+   - With or without visualization, find how many frames you can run per second/minute.
+Try:
+         a.
+Using game state normally (done)
+         b.
+Modifying the basic bots to use game only

+         f.
+Compare

+         c.
+Further modifications
+            - TODO: Optimize basic bot code (index of dummy, for example)

+   - basic_bot_test (with and without visualization), and plot the total size.

+   - Plot the size evolution.
+Try:
+      a.
+All frames
+      b.
+Skipped frames
+      c.
+First episode
+      d.
+Max size in each episode

+   - Then, formalize this in an object augmented to the game that appends the total size.

 - Multi player preparation:

    - Add a mode to return information respect to a player. (game get observation, player index i)